Secrets Management for Windows Server

 This guide will show you how to provision an application running on a Windows Server with the secrets it needs.

 To make life easy, you can use demo app from the Getting Started guide to have something to deploy to a test server.

 If your servers run in the cloud, check out the cloud-specific guides instead that cover how to authenticate to SecretHub using cloud-native services, so you don’t have to deal with service credentials:

 Before you begin

-Before you start using SecretHub on Windows Server, make sure you have:
+Before you start using SecretHub with Windows Server, make sure you have completed the following steps:

 - Set up remote desktop access to a test server.